Instructor fastening rock climbing helmet to head of young student.

 • Community Service Activities

-• On-campus internships for minors
+• ALL internships for minors (labs, field, office, etc.)

 • Recruitment Activities

-Register Your Activity or Program
+1. Register Your Activity or Program

-Reporting Guidelines: Suspected Abuse of Minors MUST Be Reported
+Suspected Abuse of Minors MUST Be Reported

 Any suspected abuse or neglect of a minor participant—whether on or off campus property or whether perpetrated by employees, volunteers, or others—must be reported to state authorities.
 Reports may be made confidentially or anonymously.
 A person who mistakenly reports suspected abuse is immune from civil or criminal liability as long as the report was made in good faith and without malice.

-Reports of suspected or known abuse must be made to the following:
+• Reports of suspected or known abuse must be made to the following:

 • If an imminent threat, contact UCD Police Department immediately or local law enforcement if off campus to intervene.
+Report to immediate supervisor.
+Immediately contact the local child protective agency.

 • Yolo County: (530) 669-2345